Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Check availability in your location

-✅ IELTS is learnable—it’s not about being a native English speaker; it’s about effective communication
+✅ IELTS is learnable-it’s about effective communication, not being a native speaker

-✅ Preparation is everything—understanding the test format and practicing strategically makes the difference
+✅ Preparation is everything-understanding test format and practicing strategically makes the difference

 ✅ Quality over quantity-focused practice with feedback beats endless practice tests